 The next generation of rural Veterans also has multiple medical and combat-related issues, which will require significant on-going access to care.

-- Nearly 460,000 rural Veterans served in Iraq and Afghanistan
+- More than 301,000 rural Veterans served in Iraq and Afghanistan

 VA uses the Rural-Urban Commuting Areas (RUCA) system to define rurality.
 Developed by the Department of Agriculture (USDA) and the Department of Health and Human Services (HHS), the RUCA system takes into account population density as well as how closely a community is linked socio-economically to larger urban centers.
 RUCA is based on how the U.S. Census Bureau counts citizens.